Ken Auletta: Early life and education

-The son of an Italian American father and a Jewish American mother, Auletta grew up in the Coney Island section of Brooklyn, New York, where he attended Abraham Lincoln High School.
+The son of an Italian-American father and a Jewish-American mother, Auletta grew up in the Coney Island section of Brooklyn, New York.
+His father Pat was a sporting goods store owner and founder of the Coney Island Sports League who was responsible for discovering Sandy Koufax, a young baseball pitcher playing in the league who went on to have a Hall of Fame career with the Brooklyn/Los Angeles Dodgers after Pat urged the team to take a "look at this kid Koufax."

+Auletta attended Abraham Lincoln High School in Coney Island.
 He graduated from the State University of New York at Oswego and received his M.A. in political science from the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 Writing career

 While in graduate school, Auletta taught and trained Peace Corps volunteers.
 He "got bored in a Ph.D political science program and left to be a gofer and write speeches in politics; then on to serve in government", then working for then-Senator Robert F. Kennedy's 1968 presidential campaign before serving as campaign manager for former Administrator of the Small Business Administration Howard J. Samuels's failed 1974 gubernatorial campaign.
 From 1971 to 1974, he also served as the first executive director of the now-defunct New York City Off-Track Betting Corporation under the aegis of Samuels (who was concurrently appointed as the Corporation's chairman).

 After Samuels's defeat, Auletta became a daily reporter for the New York Post in 1974.
 Following that, he was a writer for The Village Voice, and a politics writer at New York.
 He began contributing to The New Yorker in 1977, writing a two-part article on New York City Mayor Ed Koch in 1978.
 He also wrote a weekly political column for the New York Daily News and was a political commentator on WCBS-TV.
 In 1986, he received the Gerald Loeb Award for Large Newspapers.
 He was the guest editor of the 2002 edition of The Best Business Stories of the Year.

 Auletta started writing the "Annals of Communications" profiles for The New Yorker in 1992.
 His 2001 profile of Ted Turner, "The Lost Tycoon", won a National Magazine Award for Profile Writing.
 He is the author of twelve books, his first being The Streets Were Paved With Gold (1979).
 His other books include The Underclass (1983), Greed and Glory on Wall Street: The Fall of The House of Lehman (1986), Three Blind Mice: How the TV Networks Lost Their Way (1991), The Highwaymen: Warriors of the Information Superhighway (1997), and World War 3.0: Microsoft and Its Enemies (2001).
 His book Backstory: Inside the Business of News (2003) is a collection of his columns from The New Yorker.
 Five of his first 11 books were national bestsellers, including Googled: The End of the World as We Know It (2009).